blues/app-accelerators/valve-monitor/README.md

 ![The Notecarrier connected to the solenoid and the valve monitor](images/full-build-no-case.jpg)

-If you’re additionally using a case like the [recommended one from Sixfab](https://sixfab.com/product/raspberry-pi-ip54-outdoor-iot-project-enclosure/), your build can look like this when placed within the enclosure.
+If you’re also using a case like the [recommended one from Sixfab](https://sixfab.com/product/raspberry-pi-ip54-outdoor-iot-project-enclosure/), your build can look like this when placed within the enclosure.

 ![The full build within a Sixfab enclosure](images/full-build-in-case.jpg)

-With the hardware assembled, you next need to get the project’s firmware running on your device.
+With the hardware assembled, your next step is getting the project’s firmware running on your device.

 ## Firmware